Test-Driven Development in C++ - Unit Testing and Refactoring for Agile Software Development

 Contact us for Onsite Price

 The Test-Driven Development in C++ course presents a number of modern practices for developing code based on an iterative and incremental development lifecycle.
 Agility and predictability are two qualities often missing from software development.
 A test-driven approach, in which design is grown and code delivered incrementally according to functionality or risk, forms the basis of the construction phase of an iterative and incremental development.
-The use of unit testingprovides confidence in existing code and supports the ability to refactor code as development unfolds.
+The use of unit testingprovides confidence in exi

 Layout